Snowflyt/hkt-core/README.md

 As shown above, we can “invoke” a `TypeLambda` with type arguments using `Apply` or its aliases like `Call1`, `Call2`, etc, which correspond to type-level functions that take exactly one, two, or more type arguments.
 These work similarly to `Function.prototype.apply` and `Function.prototype.call` in JavaScript.

-For classical HKT use cases, hkt-core provides concise aliases like `HKT` and `Kind`, which can be seen as aliases for `TypeLambda1` and `Call1` (`Kind` is actually an alias for `Call1W`, see the [Aliases for classical HKT use cases](#aliases-for-classical-hkt-use-cases) section for details).
+For classical HKT use cases, hkt-core provides concise aliases like `HKT` and `Kind`, which can be seen as aliases for `TypeLambda1` and an enhanced version of `Call1`.
+Unlike `Call1W` which returns `never` when `F` is not a “concrete” type lambda, `Kind` uses `TolerantRetTypeW<F>` as a fallback to provide a more useful default result.
+See the [Aliases for classical HKT use cases](#aliases-for-classical-hkt-use-cases) section for details.

 Using these aliases, we can define a `MonadTypeClass` and `createFlatten` function like this:

 ```typescript
 import { Arg0, HKT, Kind } from "hkt-core";